chorpita/poesie/README.md

 This is the C++ source code for three poetry generation algorithms.

-These were the subject of my book:
+These are the the main subject of my book, written in German language, published in 2007:

 Diesseits und jenseits des Hirsches: Die Entstehung einer Poesiemaschine